Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The one-way conditions as operators on quantum state functions, solutions

 The non-normalizability (under the assumption of the inner product introduced above) points out a problem already at this early stage and indicates that also more realistic solutions must be renormalized in one or another way.
 This can be achieved by some kind of cutoff in $p$ (suppression of large volumes/lengths) or in $q$ (suppression of large wave factors), or in both directions.
-As can be seen from (\ref{pq}, \ref{60}, \ref{21}), the coefficients fall off sufficiently rapidly in the $p$-direction for fixed $q$, whereas the sums over $q$ from 1 to $p-1$ seem to be ``too large".
-Intuitively it seems more convenient to cut off large wave factors by introducing some decreasing function of $q$.
-Physically this could be plausibly interpreted as caused by interactions of gravity with other fields in the form of particle creation at the cost of quanta of geometry, mainly of those with large wave factors.
-By any modification of the solution the condition $\hat{U_+}\,|\psi\rangle=0$ becomes violated, so that the time derivative of the background picks up fluctuations.
-Nevertheless, for a cutoff in $p$ or a symmetric cutoff in $q$ the expectation value of $\hat{U_+}$ remains zero, there are just fluctuations in time.
+As can be seen from (\ref{pq}, \ref{60}, \ref{21}), the coefficients fall off sufficiently rapidly in the $p$-direction for fixed $q$, whereas the sums over $q$ from 1 to $p-1$ are ``too large".
+By any modification of the solution the condition $\hat{U}_+\,|\psi\rangle=0$ becomes violated, so that the time derivative of the background picks up fluctuations.
+Nevertheless, for a cutoff in $p$ or a symmetric cutoff in $q$, at least the expectation value of $\hat{U}_+$ remains zero, there are just fluctuations in time.

-\subsection{The operator $U_-$}
+\subsection{The operator $\hat{U}_-$}

-\subsubsection{Difference equation for $U_-$}
+\subsubsection{Difference equation for $\hat{U}_-$}

 $U_-$ contains the derivative of $\ln(E^y/E^x)$, so it cannot be associated as straightforwardly as $U_+$ to one and the same vertex, the discrete version must involve at least one further vertex.
 Lets denote the labels at the considered vertex as $m_i$ and $n_i$, and those left and right as $m_{i\pm1}$, $n_{i\pm1}$.